tslocke/hobocookbook/gitorials/agility.markdown

 <a name='create-simple-integration-test'> </a>

-The next step is to create a simple integration test using Capybara.
+The next step is to create an integration test using Capybara.
 There are two parts to this: the magic boilerplate and the meat of the test.

 For the magic boiler plate, a quick Google gives us [this post](http://blag.ahax.de/post/1581758817/using-capybara-with-plain-rails-integration-tests-and).